sliverc/rbtree/README.rst

 Internal: not bound

 A rotation is a local operation in a search tree that preserves in-order traversal key ordering.
-Used to fix insert/deletion discrepancies.
+It is used to fix insert/deletion discrepancies.
 This operation might change the current root.

 _rb_rotate_right_m is _rb_rotate_left_m where left and right had been switched.